Marine park permits and activities

 Marine park zoning plans list the activities that are unrestricted, allowed with a permit or prohibited.

-Activities you may need a permit for:
+Activities you may need a permit for include:

 - tourism programs